Keanu Reeves wasn't sad.

 As tends to be the case, he was linked to a bevy of his co-stars, including Sandra Bullock and Charlize Theron, but if at any time he was in a relationship (other than his current one with Grant) it wasn't with a fellow Hollywood celebrity.

-When Parade asked last year if he remained a bachelor, Reeves replied (squirming a bit, according to the magazine), "Well, I'm not married."
+When Parade asked in 2019 if he remained a bachelor, Reeves replied (squirming a bit, according to the magazine), "Well, I'm not married."

 It's all clear now, of course.